The Discovery (album)

 The Discovery is the second studio album by American progressive metalcore band Born of Osiris.
 It was released through Sumerian Records on March 22, 2011.
 It is also the first Born of Osiris record to make use of seven string guitars, and was produced solely by members of the band.
-Early demo versions of some of the album’s songs were produced and mixed by Misha Mansoor but the final retail release was mixed by Jason Suecof.
+Early demo versions of some of the album's songs were produced and mixed by Misha Mansoor, but the final retail release was mixed by Jason Suecof.

-The Discovery is the only release by the band to feature guitarist Jason Richardson as he would later get fired from the group in December of 2011.
+The Discovery is the only release by the band to feature guitarist Jason Richardson as he would later get fired from the group in December 2011.
 Most of the album's solos were written and performed by Richardson.
+The album debuted at #87 on the Billboard 200, selling roughly 6,400 copies in its first week.

+Background

+On September 27, 2010, the band announced its plans to release a new track, "Follow The Signs," as a digital single via iTunes on October 5, however, those plans were scrapped.

+On October 5, 2010, the band released a webisode sharing that they'd begun recording a new album for an early 2011 release date.
+The band shared that they themselves were overseeing the production duties alongside Don Byczynski, who would also provide engineering duties, at BOTA Studio.
+On October 11, 2010, the band released a second studio update video.

+On October 14, McKinney provided an update on the progress the band had made recording the album; sharing that the band had adopted Seven-string guitars, brought back the "BOO-bounce," and were recording the heaviest album the band had made yet.
+McKinney complimented new guitarist Richardson for "increasing the amount of shred" on the record.
+McKinney also shared that the album was being recorded at Bota Studios and that Brandon Paddock (John Feldman's engineer) would be providing mixing duties.

+In July 2010, the band posted a teaser to their MySpace profile, containing clips of three new songs.
+In December 2010, the band shared that Jason Suecof would be providing mixing duties at Audiohammer Studios.

+On January 20, 2011, the band announced that their upcoming album would be titled "The Discovery" and that a release date of March 22, 2011 had been chosen.